Business growth strategies: 5 types, examples, and how to choose

 Takeaway: Identify barriers to trust and smooth points of friction within your product.

-5. How GitHub grew to 100,000 users in a year by nurturing its network effect
+5. How GitHub grew to 100,000 users by nurturing its network effect

-GitHub's founders realized the problem of collaboration wasn't just a practical software problem—the whole developer community was missing a communal factor.
-So they focused on growing the community side of the product, creating a freemium product with an open-source repository where coders could come together to discuss projects and solve problems with a collective mindset.
+GitHub's founders realized the problem wasn't just practical - the whole developer community was missing a communal factor.
+So they focused on growing the community side, creating a freemium product with an open-source repository where coders could come together to discuss projects and solve problems collectively.

-They created the ability to follow projects and track contributions, so there's both an element of camaraderie and an element of competitiveness.
-This community turned GitHub into a sort of social network for coding.
-A little over a year after launch, GitHub had gained its first 100,000 users.
-In July of 2012, just four years after the company was founded, GitHub secured $100M in venture capital.
+They created the ability to follow projects and track contributions, so there's both camaraderie and competitiveness.
+This community turned GitHub into a social network for coding.
+A little over a year after launch, GitHub had gained 100,000 users.
+By 2012, GitHub secured $100M in venture capital.
+By 2018, the network effect had grown so valuable that Microsoft acquired GitHub for $7.5 billion.

 Takeaway: Find a community for your product and give them a place to come together.